A2006Nun/ghost/README.md

 # About

-    Ghost Framework is an Android post-exploitation framework that uses an Android Debug Bridge to remotely access an Android device.
-Ghost Framework gives you the power and convenience of remote Android device administration.
+    Nun Framework is an Android post-exploitation framework that uses an Android Debug Bridge to remotely access an Android device.
+Nun Framework gives you the power and convenience of remote Android device administration.

 ***